 The results of League studies may eventually be voted upon at the the biennial LWVUS National Convention and be enshrined as positions that become further basis for advocacy, particular core issues related to voting rights and democracy.
 As we say at the League: “Issues are not partisan.”
 Issues can, after all, be argued in different ways to different conclusions.
 When the League’s studies produce such as conclusion in the form of a formal position Leagues may engage in educational advocacy around those issues.

 Contributions to the LWVLA Ed Fund are tax-deductible for those who itemize their charitable deductions and are most appropriate for those who wish to support the core voter education mission of the League.
 Alternatively or alongside tax-deductible contributions to the LWVLA Ed Fund, donors may wish to make non-tax-deductible contributions to our League of Women Voters of Louisiana 501(c)(4) organization to directly fund our operations and educational advocacy work on behalf of League studies and positions.
-The Louisiana League accepts both kinds of contributions.
+The Louisiana League accepts both kinds of donations..